agedet/agedet/README.md

 - 👋 Hi, I’m @agedet
 - 👀 I’m interested in web development and testing
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning and working on <HTML>HTML</>, CSS{}, Javascript based projects.
 - 💞️ I’m looking to collaborate on projects and testing
+- 🌱 View my work on https://www.behance.net/aniekanedet2
 - 📫 How to reach me aniekan.g.edet@gmail.com

 <!---